rmh78/NO2-Measurement/README.md

 ![Image of NO2 dashboard](images/no2-nodered-dashboard.png)

 # Calibration of the NO2 sensor
 The NO2 sensors are pre-calibrated and are shipped with a formular to calculate the NO2 concentration in ppb with the measured output voltages of the sensor.
 Because the results are poor I decided to calibrate the sensors against the measurement data of the official measurement station (http://inters.bayern.de/luebmw/csv/blfu_1404_NO2.csv) of my hometown.
 I placed my hardware on the roof of my car and placed my car next to the offical station.
-So I was able to store the measured data of 2 days on a micro SD card.
+So I was able to store the measured data of 2 days on the flash memory of the ESP32.
 With this data I used linear regression (calculate with LibreOffice LINEST function: https://help.libreoffice.org/Calc/Array_Functions#LINEST) to get a linear function which outputs the NO2 concentration in ug/m3 like the official station does.
 For the linear regression I used the output voltage of NO2 sensor, the temperture, the humidity and the pressure as input data to get the values of the official station.

 ![Image of NO2 calibration - sensor on the parking car](images/no2-calibration-1.jpg)
 ![Image of NO2 calibration - official station](images/no2-calibration-2.jpg)